 Besides protecting beer from light and oxygen, another concern when packaging beer is pressure.
 In order to produce the right amount of fizziness in the beer, the container needs to be airtight, strong, and well-made enough to resist the internal pressure of carbonation.

-Over the years, brewers have come up with 4 basic types of packaging: casks, kegs, bottles, and cans.
+Over the years, brewers have come up with four basic types of packaging: casks, kegs, bottles, and cans.
 Each type of package protects beer in different ways with varying degrees of success.
 The result is that the same beer served from each these containers can taste quite different.

 Although a few brewers still use wooden casks, most modern casks are metal.
 Traditionally, brewers fill casks with unpasteurized, still beer along with a measured amount of sugar and then seal them.
 Since there is still yeast in the beer, the sugar kicks off a secondary fermentation that carbonates it.